Teaching Probabilistic Logical Reasoning to Transformers: Background

 \subsection{Base Model}

-The backbone of our model is RoBERTa Large, with two linear layers and a sigmoid activation function applied to its CLS token.
-It takes the context and hypothesis as input and assigns a probability to the hypothesis.
-Specifically, the concatenated sequence is formatted as [CLS] text(R)+text(F) [SEP] text(h) [SEP], where the context consists of the textual form of rules (text(R)) and facts (text(F)) concatenated in random order, and text(h) is the textual form of the hypothesis.
+The backbone of our model is RoBERTa Large, supplemented by two linear layers and a sigmoid activation function applied to its classifier token (CLS).
+The model takes the textual representations of facts and rules (context) and hypothesis as input formatted as [CLS] text(R)+text(F) [SEP] text(h) [SEP].
+Subsequently, it predicts a probability for the given hypothesis.

-The Large Language Models (LLM) of our choice are GPT3~\cite{NEURIPS2020_1457c0d6} Ada and Davinci.
-Due to the high cost of fine-tuning these models, we will only use the zero-shot and few-shot settings.
-The input to these models is a text comprising a brief explanation of the task, text(R)+text(F), and text(h) in the form of a question.
-An explanation of the setting will tell the model what to do and how to answer the question.
-The model's output is according to one of the following formats: ``True'' or ``Flase'' (corresponding to a probability greater or less than $50\%$) or a number between $0\%$ and $100\%$ that is the probability of the hypothesis.
+The LLM models that we use as baselines for comparisons are GPT3.5 and GPT4~\cite{NEURIPS2020_1457c0d6}.
+Due to the high cost of fine-tuning LLMs, we limit our experiments to zero-shot and few-shot.
+Input comprises a task explanation, text(R)+text(F), and text(h).
+The explanation instructs the model about the objective and output format, either ``True'',``False'' (corresponding to a probability greater or less than 0.5), or the hypothesis probability (between 0.0 and 1.0).